abdallah197/llama2-from-scratch/README.md

 data_args = DataArgs(filepath='new_dataset.txt')
 ```

+I adjustd the model original HP to fit my compute.
+Here's a summary of the main configuration settings:

+- Model Dimensionality: 2048
+- Number of Transformer Layers: 32
+- Number of Query Attention Heads: 32
+- Optional Number of Heads for Key and Value (n_kv_heads): Can be set for specific requirements
+- Vocabulary Size: Set dynamically upon loading the llama2 Sentence Piece tokenizer.
+- Operating Mode: 'train/inference', when choosing inference, we apply KV-Cache.

 ## Acknowledgments

 This project has been inspired and informed by various resources and individuals in the AI and machine learning